stringfestdata/data-brain-teasers/README.md

 # Data brain teasers

-Data brain teasers, brought to you by Stringfest!
+Data brain teasers, brought to you by Stringfest Analytics.

 Check the [`solutions.md` file in this repo](https://github.com/stringfestdata/data-brain-teasers/blob/main/solutions.md) for the answers.

+### For more analytics content, [subscribe at stringfestanalytics.com](http://stringfestanalytics.com).

 ## 1